Past Event: 2/19/2026

 Program Overview

-The International Law Committee of the Philadelphia Bar Association
+The International Law Committee of

-for presentations conducted by
+was pleased to host presentations conducted by

 Troutman Pepper Locke's International Interns